15.2 KB · updated 2026-07-06 · md

 # Preview matching Claude Code/Codex sessions for this project:

-tesserae project sessions discover
+tesserae sessions discover

 # Normalize and store them under .tesserae/harness_sessions/:

-tesserae project sessions discover --import
+tesserae sessions discover --import

 # Confirm the imported set:

-tesserae project sessions list
+tesserae sessions list

 # Rebuild so sessions/index.html and session detail pages are emitted: